 For some reason your suggested change could not be submitted.
 Please <a>try again</a> in a few minutes.
 And thank you for taking the time to help us improve the quality of Unity Documentation.Close

-The value range of this variable goes from 1 to 9, where 1 equals no filtering applied and 9 equals full filtering applied.
-As the value gets bigger, the texture is clearer at shallow angles.
-Lower values mean the texture will be more blurry at shallow angles.
+The value range of this variable is 0 to 16.
+A value of 1 equals no filtering applied and 16 equals full filtering applied.
+As the value gets bigger, the Texture is clearer at shallow angles.
+Lower values mean the Texture is more blurry at shallow angles.